 Ahead lies Diglis Basins and two wide locks accessing the Severn.
 Once very busy with commercial traffic, the working boats have long been replaced by pleasure craft.
 Worcester Cathedral stares down imposingly on travellers entering the river.

-Help us improve the Worcester & Birmingham Canal
+Days out along the Worcester & Birmingham Canal